HOW TO CONVERT ON THE SERP: GETTING FROM THE SERP TO THE CONVERSION

 We’re going to break down four smart, simple ways for your small business to make it from the SERP to the sale.

 You’re gonna need to walk before you run.
 It doesn’t matter how much time and energy you put into your website if no one is going to click on it from Google.
-The first step to converting on the SERP is making your site appealing to click on.
+The first step to converting on the SERP is to make your site appealing to click on.

-This means making sure your site’s meta information (title & description) are filled in properly.
-Your descriptions should be engaging and informative.
-They are meant to give searchers a sneak peek into what they’ll find on that particular page on your site should they choose to click on it.
+This means making sure you fill your site’s meta information (title & description) properly.
+Your descriptions should be engaging and informative, giving searchers a sneak peek into what they’ll find on that particular page should they click on it.

 This one isn’t new.
 But, it can be a lot of work if you’re making your content in-house.
 A great way to make your site more appealing to new consumers is enticing them with relevant, compelling content on your website.
 This could come in the form of blogs, vlogs, or some other type of media.